macdevopsyvr/macdevopsyvr.github.io/activities/index.md

 <p class="lead">

-Organizers are planning some excellent and unique Vancouver outings for participants to enjoy.
+Organizers are planning a pre-conference social event.
+Location and time to be announced soon.
+A wrap up post-event are also under consideration.
+Stay tuned.

 </p>